White House working to make Pfizer's Covid-19 antiviral pill more 'widely available' - KESQ

 The Biden administration is set to unveil new details and announcements Monday on Paxlovid, Pfizer’s antiviral Covid-19 pill, a White House official tells CNN.

-The administration has plans underway to increase the availability and uptake of the Covid-19 antiviral drug, White House’s Covid-19 Response Coordinator Dr. Ashish Jha announced on Twitter over the weekend.
+The administration has plans underway to increase the availability and uptake of the drug, White House Covid-19 Response Coordinator Dr. Ashish Jha announced on Twitter.

 “Over the next week, you’ll hear a lot more about what the Biden Administration is doing to make Pax widely available and easily accessible to all Americans,” Jha wrote in a Twitter post Friday.

+“The CVS Pharmacy adjacent to each participating MinuteClinic location has received supply of COVID-19 oral antiviral medication from the federal government and can fill prescriptions for patients as prescribed,” he said.

+“The number of patients being prescribed oral antiviral medications at our MinuteClinic locations has increased steadily over the last three months,” he added.
+“Also, nearly all CVS Pharmacy stores without an associated MinuteClinic are also currently dispensing Paxlovid and Molnupiravir, and have the ability to fill prescriptions as received.”

-Jha also tweeted that plans include releasing education for providers on how to use Paxlovid “more regularly” for eligible patients.
+Jha tweeted that the Biden administration’s plans include more education for health care providers on how to use Paxlovid “more regularly” for eligible patients.

+The administration’s plans signal “some positive changes” with regard to treating Covid-19 infections, and in some ways, the test-to-treat model “transforms medicine,” Dr. Daniel Griffin, an instructor in clinical medicine and associate research scientist in the Department of Biochemistry and Molecular Biophysics at Columbia University, said Monday.

+“When you get sick with a viral illness, the last thing you want to do is try to get an appointment at a physician’s office, get out of bed, wait in the waiting room, get seen, then have to drive somewhere else to pick up at your pharmacy,” Griffin said, adding that “being able to get taken care of as soon as possible without all the delays that our system has introduced” is a positive.

 ‘Uptake is very, very low and slow’

-On the ground, it appears that the pace of Covid-19 antiviral pills being prescribed under the nation’s test-to-stay program has not reached the level that health officials expected by this time, Lori Tremmel Freeman, chief executive officer of the National Association of County and City Health Officials, told CNN.
+On the ground, it appears that the pace of Covid-19 antiviral prescriptions under the test-to-treat program has not reached the level that health officials expected by this point, said Lori Tremmel Freeman, chief executive officer of the National Association of County and City Health Officials.

-“But it doesn’t seem like there’s an embracing of prescribing and doing these test-to-treat programs,” she said, adding that it seems “providers are worried about potential interactions with these drugs or that the drugs are not effective,” and that might be why they’re not prescribing them as expected.
+“But it doesn’t seem like there’s an embracing of prescribing and doing these test-to-treat programs,” she said.
+It seems “providers are worried about potential interactions with these drugs or that the drugs are not effective,” and that might be why they’re not prescribing them as expected.

-But some providers worry that Paxlovid isn’t safe for people with certain health conditions — for instance it is not recommended for patients with severe kidney disease — or the medications people already take for their underlying conditions might interact with the Covid-19 antiviral drugs.
+But some providers worry that Paxlovid isn’t safe for people with certain health conditions — for instance, it is not recommended for those with severe kidney disease — or that the medications people take for other conditions might interact with the Covid-19 antiviral drugs.

 “Timing is also essential” when prescribing the drugs, Freeman said, as the therapies have to be introduced quickly once someone tests positive for Covid-19, “especially with rapid spreaders like Omicron and the BA.2 subvariant.”